aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D25

+Worked on personal portfolio web page project from freeCodeCamp.
+Read some more in Cracking the Coding Interview.

 ### R1D24

 Added NPM packages to repo and started learning about the Axios package.
 Read some more in Cracking the Coding Interview.